 Crankshaft casualties often result in extremely high hardness levels in the crankpin, and that hardness has to be removed or the shaft will have to be condemned and replaced.
 Goltens has now successfully salvaged hundreds of crankshafts in over 50 countries across industries with its class approved and well proven in-place annealing process.

-Historically the only option was to try and machine below the hardness, which very often resulted in a condemned shaft if the hardness extended below the rated diameter.
+Historically the only option was to try and machine below the high crankshaft hardness, which very often resulted in a condemned shaft if the hardness extended below the rated diameter.
 Even if the machining was successful, a large amount of material generally needed to be removed from the shaft, limiting expected lifespan.

 With in-situ annealing, the amount of material machined off the crankshaft is generally much less substantial, leaving significantly more material on the journal, which extends the life expectancy of the shaft.
 Goltens’ process for annealing crankshafts and other shafting can be done successfully In-Situ (with the crankshaft in-place) as well as in our workshops around the world.
 A deep understanding of the metallurgy, expansion characteristics and safety precautions has been developed and refined over the years into a safe, repeatable, highly controlled process.

 At the end of the day, it’s really about two separate but related costs; the cost of the repair path chosen, and the cost of avoidable downtime for the engine.
 Annealing minimizes both, limiting the out-of-pocket repair expense, and restoring the engine in a matter of weeks as opposed to what can often turn out to be months.

 With the annealing repair process so well-proven, pursuing a pure machining repair is akin to throwing away money.

 Goltens’ Crankshaft Annealing Advantages